Take a look at what's going in and around the West Lake District:

 From these lofty heights Eskdale runs south-west to the sea through a changing landscape representing the full range of scenery associated with the progression of a river from a cascading upland beck to a fast flowing river in its mid-section then meandering slowly over the coastal plain to the open, tidal landscapes of the river estuary.
 The valley of the River Duddon runs south-west to an expansive estuary.
 Two of England’s, highest mountain road passes descend the watershed at the heads of the Eskdale and (Little) Langdale valleys joining from opposite directions to meet at Cockley Beck where a minor road then follows the course of the river down the Duddon Valley, also known as Dunnerdale.

-Rec is the Area Ranger for the Western Lake District.
-Please get in touch with Rec if you have any queries or enquiries about our work in the West or community fund applications.
+Adam is the Area Ranger for the Western Lake District.
+Please get in touch with Adam if you have any queries or enquiries about our work in the West or community fund applications.